Licensed 50 years – what next?

 Back to operators versus amateurs

-Curiosity can save us
+Curiosity can save us … but always with care :-)

 As long as I can remember, I always have been curious and wanted to know how things work.
 I must have had a guardian angel because some of my early experiments could have been fatal.
 Like trying a Lego light brick with 220V around 1960 when I was 4 of 5 years old.
 There was a paper in the box with instructions how to connect things to a 4.5 V battery.